 Originally from Western New York in the suburbs of Buffalo, a hiking trail led me to a career path in tourism where I’ve worked for more than 20 years including 10 years with a park management company in Yellowstone, Death Valley and Everglades National Park.
 Business and personal trips have led me throughout the United States along with visits to Brazil, Canada and Europe.
 Curiosity led me to Afghanistan, Cuba and Japan to understand the cultures.
 I currently live in Southwest Florida and with easy access to the Southeastern U.S., I enjoy discovering the region’s quirky, outdoor and offbeat attractions.

 I founded SoloTravelGirl.com because I found myself traveling alone, not lonely.
 My personal experiences are meant to inspire and empower other travelers to shed their fears and travel solo.
 I admit to still having uncomfortable butterflies when dining alone in a chichi restaurant or participating in an activity geared toward couples or families but I shrug off my insecurities and indulge in the moment of discovery and adventure.
 If you are interested in finding a good place to try solo travel, a friend of mine told me about Beste Reisezeit Asia, according to her it is a great place to find out about different travel destinations in Asia.
+Wherever you want to go, keep in mind the importance of planning ahead and protecting yourself with vaccines for every destination.

 Topics I blog about include Florida, domestic and international travel, culinary, nature-based/outdoor adventures, solo travel, girlfriend getaways, product reviews and travels with a dog.